Color Guide

 Only the color differences for HMHS Britannic will be given.

-Entire funnel, ventilators atop Boat Deck deck houses, gantry davits early in her career.
+Entire funnel, masts, ventilators atop Boat Deck deck houses, gantry davits early in her career.
 No sheer stripe on Britannic.

 In addition to the structures specified for Olympic and Titanic, the upper hull was white instead of black like Olympic and Titanic.